About The Teacher

 The breath became our guide and our salvation.
 I was used to being reminded to follow my breath in past studio classes, but this was on a different level.
 Here, breathing was the primary focus, with the asanas merely falling in line as a vehicle for the breath.
 Yoga had never felt so good.

 Sashi had this incredible gift of making the study of Yoga practical and accessible to everyone.
 The teachings were simple and down to earth.
-Amazingly, he didn’t even care to use the Sanskrit names for asanas.
-He would sometimes say the Sanskrit name and then curtly dismiss it saying, “the name is not important, just the doing!”
+Amazingly enough, he didn’t care to use the Sanskrit names for asanas.
+He would often say the Sanskrit name and then quickly dismiss it by saying, “the name is not important, just the doing!”

-He had a way of talking to people that I’ll always appreciate - with a big giant smile.
-There was a warmth and peacefulness that radiated out of him in spite of his sometimes curt Indian manner.
-Nothing was more soothing than being 4 hours deep into day of yoga practice, exhausted, holding an asana and looking up to see Sashi smiling away as he held the pose right along side us.
+Sashi had this magical way of captivating the minds and hearts of his students, with a warmth and peacefulness that sprung forth in spite of his culturally reserved disposition.
+Nothing was more soothing than being 4 hours deep into yogic practices, holding an asana with intensity, only to look up to find Sashi smiling away as he held the pose right along side us.

-He taught simply, in a way that made sense.
+He taught deeply yet simply, and in a way that made sense.
 It wasn’t about the glamour for him.
-It was about the message of health and well-being.
-He wanted to teach people to heal themselves.
-He sincerely believed that one could heal any ailment through yoga.
-His teachings were about integrating yoga as a way of life to liberate the body from pain so spirit could live freely.
+It was about the message of curative and preventative medicine.
+He wanted to teach people to heal themselves so they could be empowered, instead of reliant on others.
+His teachings were really about integrating yoga as a way of life to liberate the body from pain so spirit could live freely.

-I could write a book just on my teacher and school alone.
-I finished the school’s intensive learning program in 6 weeks, practicing about 6 hours a day.
-Upon completion, my partner and I decided we had had enough of the city bustle and moved back to my childhood home of Sedona.
-It had been nearly 6 years since I left.
+I could honestly write a saga on my teacher and school alone.
+In short, I finished the school’s intensive learning program in 6 weeks, practicing about 6 hours a day.
+Upon completion, my partner Lance and I decided we had had enough of the city bustle and moved back to my childhood home of Sedona.
+It had been nearly 6 years since I'd left.

 Sedona Healing - A Way To Reach People

 Arriving back in Sedona there was a sense of relief, of cleansing and washing away.
 I had spent the last 6 years living in a fiercely material world.
-The stresses of the city life had taken me to the edge of burnout and back again.
-Seeing the glowing red rocks of Sedona warmed my soul and lifted my spirits.
-I immediately felt like I was home again.
+The stresses of the city life had taken me to the precipice of burnout and back again.
+Being amongst the glowing red rocks of Sedona warmed my spirit and harnessed a potential for an ever-expanding existence.

-With my newly printed yoga instructors license I searched for gigs teaching studio classes.
-We had arrived in the dead of winter, however, a very sleepy time for Sedona, and no one in town was hiring.
+With my new yoga teacher's license I searched for gigs around town teaching studio/gym classes.
+We had arrived in the dead of winter however, which was historically a pretty sleepy time for Sedona.
+Making it very difficult to find work.

-I initially felt discouraged.
-I had never felt so much drive and purpose to do any one thing, and yet I had no available outlet.
+Initially I felt pretty discouraged.
+For I had never felt so much drive and purpose to do any one thing, and yet I had no available outlet.
 I kept up my practice at home, and after several weeks of intensive breath work, asana and meditation it came to me: I would simply open my own studio.

 I looked for spaces and wrote up a business proposal for our future landlord.
 Once we settled on a space we quickly made it in to our very own yoga and meditation center.
 It was a dream come true.
 We named it Yoga For The People and made the entire studio donation based.

 We had many wonderful times learning the ins and outs of running a business, trying, failing and trying again.
+The most valuable aspects to donation based studio were the connections we made.
 I could write a book on that experience alone as well.

 I Saw the Power of Teaching Privately

 During my time running a yoga studio I taught many classes big and small, and it was there I really realized how much I resonated working with students one on one.
 My private students really grasped the worth of the teachings and understood the value in what they were receiving.
-With close, attentive instruction specific to the individual my students and I, together, were able to grow and develop at a much faster rate.
+With close, attentive instruction specific to the individual my students, as well as myself, were able to evolve our practices at a rapid yet deeper pace.

 With each new private client I witnessed first hand the incredible benefits of yoga.
-I worked with students trying to recover from Diabetes.
-I practiced with clients recovering from major surgeries, including Lung surgery, and saw powerful growth and progress.
+I worked with students recovering from diabetes, cancers and an array of autoimmune diseases and surgeries.

 I realized that when practiced right yoga was indeed a therapy, an encompassing healing modality widely available to us all.